-Students can complete 1,650 contact hours and 100 credits over five quarters during this cosmetology program.
+Students can complete 1,650 contact hours and 107 credits during this cosmetology program.
 The esthetics portion of the program covers makeup application.
 Other topics include hair design, nail care and employment skills.
 Students can also practice multi-ethnic cosmetology techniques.

 The two programs offered at Olympic College teach students how to carry out necessary customer service skills, adhere to laws and regulations related to safety, provide training in beauty consultation and use cosmetology product knowledge in a sales environment.
 The programs also prepare students for cosmetology licensing.

 This esthetician program consists of classes on human relations in the workplace, composition and business mathematics.
-The rest of the 52-credit program requires students to take classes on skin care, facials and temporary hair removal.
+The rest of the 65-credit program requires students to take classes on skin care, facials and hair removal.
 There is a makeup techniques course for students interested in makeup application.
-The rest of the program's curriculum focuses on first aid, safety and sanitation, diseases of the skin and eyebrow tinting.
+The rest of the program's curriculum focuses on safety, sanitation and eyelash and eyebrow tinting.

 Cosmetology Associate of Technical Arts

-In addition to some of the coursework offered in the esthetician certificate program, students can also take classes on thermal styling, hair cutting and hair care.
-Individuals might also study salon ethics, management and law, pedicuring and manicuring, hair coloring, permanent waving and chemical relaxing.
+In addition to some of the coursework offered in the esthetician certificate program, students can also take classes on hair cutting and hair care.
+Individuals might also study business skills, hair coloring, wigs, braiding and chemical texture services.
 There are two courses on makeup and skin care as well.
-By the end of the program, students must earn 96 credits.
+By the end of the program, students must earn 109 credits.